 On July 26, 2017, we received a Complete Response Letter from the FDA regarding our 505(b)(2) NDA for Ryanodex for the treatment of exertional heat stroke ("EHS"), in conjunction with external cooling methods.
 Based on our meeting with the FDA, the Company conducted an additional clinical trial in August 2018 during the Hajj pilgrimage, similar to the study conducted during the Hajj in 2015.
 On August 30, 2018, we announced the completion of enrollment of our second clinical study to further evaluate the safety and efficacy of Ryanodex.
 During the 2018 Hajj, overall emergency room visits were dramatically decreased from previous years due to well-implemented crowd management, lower temperatures, lower humidity and other external factors.
 As a result, the number of EHS patients available for study enrollment was also significantly less than in previous years, and therefore much lower than anticipated.
 The preliminary assessment of patients enrolled is consistent with the data from the study conducted in 2015, in which patients dosed with RYANODEX plus Standard of Care ("SOC") showed an additive benefit compared to patients receiving SOC only.
-We intend to complete the analysis of the data and meet with the U.S. Food and Drug Administration to discuss next steps in 2019.
+The Company continues to confer with the U.S. Food and Drug Administration to discuss next steps.